Standard Identity Verification Workflow

 Creating an efficient ID verification workflow is crucial for businesses that require identity verification to ensure user authenticity and compliance with regulatory standards.
 This guide outlines a common ID validation workflow that incorporates essential modules and best practices.

-Standard Identity verification workflow verifies users by capturing their identification document (ID) and Face data, making sure person on the ID is the one performing the identity verification, checking for an ID validity in terms of tampering, altering, date of expiration and many more.
+Standard Identity verification workflow verifies users by capturing their identification document (ID) and Face data, verifying that the person on the ID is the same person performing the identity verification, checking for an ID validity in terms of tampering, altering, date of expiration, and many more.

 Steps in the standard Identity Verification workflow

-The Data Sharing Consent module is critical for legal compliance and trust-building.
+The User Consent module is critical for legal compliance and trust-building.
 It ensures that users are informed and agree to the processing of their personal and biometric data before proceeding with the verification process.
-Use Incode default consent language, or specify your own.
+You can use Incode default consent language or specify your own.
 Learn more how to setup your own consent language here Data Sharing Consent.

 ID Capture Module

 This module allows the capture of user identity documents.
 It can be configured to accept specific document types, catering to the verification requirements of different regions or services (e.g., passports, driver's licenses).
-Limit the number of capture attempts to enhance security and user experience.
+You can set a limit for the number of capture attempts to enhance security and user experience.
 A reasonable limit ensures users are deliberate in capturing their ID, reducing errors and potential fraud.

 ID Validation Process

-After ID capture, the ID Validation module is essential for ensuring the document's validity.
+After ID capture, the ID Validation module ensures the document's validity.
 It conducts checks for expiration, authenticity (detecting screen or printed document replicas), and various fraud checks safeguarding the integrity of the verification process.

 Face Capture Module